hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/03_QC_STAR_and_Qualimap_run.md

 --java-mem-size=8G
 ```

 The Qualimap report should be present in our `results/qualimap` directory.
 To view this report we would need to transfer it over to our local computers.
-However, this report was generated on a subset of data on chromosome 1; it would be better to visualize the report of the full dataset for `Mov_oe_1`, which is available [here]().
+However, this report was generated on a subset of data on chromosome 1; it would be better to visualize the report of the full dataset for `Mov_oe_1`, which is available [in this zipped folder](https://www.dropbox.com/s/qr5mv6i19ky2x8v/Mov10_oe_1.zip?dl=1).

 ---